malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 	- cycle, with lack of attenuation
 		- topic attenuation avoidance

-# V.2 The Construction of the Subjective Experience State
+# V.2a The Construction of the Subjective Experience State
 Subjective experience does not just happen.
 I hold that, together with circular processing, subject experience is a computational state that represents the presence of subjective experience, a _subjective experience state_.
 That computational state doesn't just happen either.
 It must be constructed.
 And it takes a few steps to get there.

 First, you need a topic.
 We can have subjective experience of anything that we are capable of representing within our computational system.
 We can stand at the top of a mountain, staring out wordlessly in awe of the beautiful scene before us, and having no apparent thoughts save for a general sense of wonderment.
 We can loose ourself in the narration of a good book, with words and pictures, sounds, and even smells flowing through our mind like an excitable babbling river.
 We can examine our past actions and thoughts, searching for the source of a disagreement with a loved one.
 We can talk to ourselves "in our head", having lengthy and detailed arguments and disagreements with ourselves.
 At any time during any of those moments we can catch ourselves and ask the question "do I have subjective experience of this moment?" and we will surely acknowledge in the affirmative.
 Likewise at any time later we can think back to those moments and claim that we were aware of the event at the time and so had subjective experience of it.
 And, while having such thoughts about our own thoughts, we can catch ourselves and ask the same question: "do I have subjective experience of this moment?".
 Any of these suffice for a topic that can become part of the subjective experience state.

-Note that I am not questioning the truth of statements like "yes, I had subjective experience at the time", merely that most individuals would reach that conclusion.
+Note that I am not considering the truth of statements like "yes, I had subjective experience at the time", merely that most individuals would reach that conclusion.
 The question of accuracy of such statements will be addressed a little later.

-So the first step is that the brain generates a representation of some topic that itself does need to have anything to do with subjective experience.
+So the first step is that the brain generates a representation of some topic.
 Let's call it _x_.
-If it helps, I find a good grounding example to be the representational state obtained when I look at an apple on the table and merely notice some particular attribute of the texture of the skin of the apple, with no other specific thought beyond that.
+The topic _x_ does not itself need to have anything to do with subjective experience, and in order to understand the logic here is best not to think of such an example.
+I find a good grounding example to be the representational state obtained when I look at an apple on the table and merely notice some particular attribute of the texture of the skin of the apple, with no other specific thought beyond that.
 So _x_ is, for example, "apple with odd shaped mark, on table".
 While that could be represented in the form of worded thoughts in the mind, it does not have to be; and I find it best to avoid the temptation to assume an explicit visual or language representation.
-For those familiar with AI, a good concrete example is obtained from contemporary use of deep networks against images.
-A sample taken of the data passing through a layer at about 1/3 towards the output-most layer yields a representation of high-level features [citation].
-Importantly, there is no simple mapping of the location of a feature within the data structure to any location (or locations) in the original image [citation].
+For those familiar with AI, a good concrete example is obtained from contemporary use of deep networks for image classification.
+It has been found that a sample taken of the data passing through a layer at about 1/3 towards the output-most layer yields a representation of high-level features [citation] that can be transferred to other tasks, such as image generation.
+Importantly, there is no simple mapping of the location of a feature within that data structure to any location (or locations) in the original image [citation].
+This is the kind of encoding that I imagine for the representation of _x_, one that I suspect is comparable to the kind of representation employed within the brain.

-Skipping a few steps and jumping towards the end, the brain constructs a subjective experience state about that topic.
-The subjective experience state is a (non-language) representation of this:
+Skipping a few steps and jumping towards the end, when subjective experience of a topic, it is because the brain has constructed a subjective experience state about that topic.
+The subjective experience state is a (non-language, non-visual) representation of this:
 * "[I] [OBSERVING] [_x_]".

 The "I" here captures a few things, constructed from the schema and meaning attachment processes described above: